 Scramble under way to make progress on Brexit Border issue

-All sides taking June deadline seriously, but Brexit lobby may block any new customs union move
+All sides taking June deadline seriously, but hard Brexit lobby may block any new customs union move

 Pro-EU supporters outside the Houses of Parliament in London earlier this month,.
 Photo : EPA